-The WHO-5 Wellbeing Index has been used in multiple studies with children and adolescents and has been translated into more than 30 languages.
+The WHO-5 Well-being Index has been used in multiple studies with children and adolescents and has been translated into more than 30 languages.
 It has been shown to adequately serve as a predictor of depression, as well as to be significantly correlated with adverse work conditions, like workload, insecurity or work-life imbalance.1

-ICI tested this simplified version of the WHO-5 Wellbeing Index during a field survey with 2,217 children in Côte d'Ivoire, in February 2021.
-The results of this test show that the tool is suitable tool for use with children aged 5-17 and living in cocoa-growing communities.
+ICI tested this simplified version of the WHO-5 Well-being Index during a field survey with more than 2,000 children in Côte d'Ivoire, in February 2021, and in a study surveying over 3,000 children in Côte d'Ivoire and over 4,000 children in Ghana in early 2022.
+The results of these studies show that the tool is suitable for use with children aged 5-17 and living in cocoa-growing communities.
+Since its development the tool is regularly used in ICI's studies in Côte d'Ivoire as well as in Ghana to measure children's well-being.